YM-Xiu/ViDDAR-Dataset/README.md

 # ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality
-This repository is for Paper - ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality,  which has been accepted as a special issue of IEEE Transactions on Visualization and Computer Graphics.
+This is the official repository of Paper: ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality.
+The paper is accepted to TEEE VR 2025, and also accepted as a special issue of IEEE Transactions on Visualization and Computer Graphics.
 It contains download links and the introduction of our collected datasets.

 ## 1. Overview